 The Diaspora Division

-Within this context, it serves as the counterpart of the Civil Society Division for the Diaspora.
+Within this context, the Diaspora Division serves as the counterpart of the Civil Society Division for the diaspora.
 As such, it carries out responsibilities that its counterpart performs for civil society for the African Diaspora.
-These include:

 - Mainstreaming Diaspora participation in the African Union agenda across departments, partnership frameworks and the wide range of policy activity including the flagship Agenda 2063.